antonjoro2008/cbc-admin/API_DOCUMENTATION.md

 ```

 **Note:** The `login_identifier` can be either:
-- Phone number (for individual users and parents)
+- Phone number (for individual users and parents) - automatically standardized to 254... format
 - Admission number (for institution students)

+The response includes `user_type` at the top level for easy frontend access to determine user permissions and UI flow.
+For institution admin users, institution details are also included at the top level for easy access.

 **Response:**
 ```json